Supporting Online Discussions: Integrating AI Into the adhocracy+ Participation Platform To Enhance Deliberation: Related Work

-\paragraph{Related work.} Previous attempts to apply AI to support discussion platforms have mainly focused on structuring and summarizing discussions: The citizen participation tool Consul gives citizens the opportunity to make proposals to local politicians on how to improve their city.
-Proposals can be supported and discussed by other participants on the platform.
-To address the emerging problem of \emph{information overload}, \citet{arana2021citizen} extended the platform with several natural language processing (NLP) methods to summarize existing proposals, automatically categorize them, and recommend proposals to participants based on their interests.
+Previous efforts to integrate AI into discussion platforms have often focused on structuring and summarizing discussions.
+The CONSUL\footnote{\url{https://consulproject.nl/en/}} citizen participation tool enables citizens to propose ideas to local politicians on improving their city.
+These proposals can be supported and discussed by other participants on the platform.
+To address the issue of \emph{information overload}, \citet{arana2021citizen} improved the platform with several natural language processing (NLP) methods, including tools to summarize existing proposals, automatically categorize them and recommend proposals to participants according to their interests.

-In the KOSMO project\footnote{\url{https://kosmo-moderation.de/}}, a moderation dashboard was built for adhocracy+ to support moderators on the platform during an ongoing participation.
-Two models were trained to detect uncivil and engaging comments, which are proposed to the moderators, who could decide whether to take further action, such as blocking a detected uncivil comment.
+In the KOSMO project, an AI-supported moderation dashboard was developed for the adhocracy+ platform to assist moderators during citizen participation processes\footnote{\url{https://github.com/liqd/a4-kosmo}}.
+Two models were trained to identify uncivil and engaging comments~\citep{risch-etal-2021-overview}, which are flagged for moderators, allowing them to decide on appropriate actions, such as blocking uncivil comments.

-Discussions on BCause, developed by \citet{10.1145/3593743.3593771}, are supported by an automatic text summarization tool and an argument recommendation system that suggests arguments from the scientific literature based on the user's opinion on the discussed topic.
-Other examples of open source discussion tools with AI features are discourse\footnote{\url{https://meta.discourse.org/}} and Polis \citep{small2021polis} from the Computational Democracy Project.
+The BCause platform, created by \citet{10.1145/3593743.3593771}, supports discussions with an automatic text summarization tool and an argument recommendation system.
+This system suggests arguments from scientific literature based on the user's stance on the discussed topic.
+Other examples of open-source discussion tools that incorporate AI features include Discourse\footnote{\url{https://meta.discourse.org/}} and Polis~\citep{small2021polis} from the Computational Democracy Project.

+Another notable example is CommunityPulse~\citep{10.1145/3461778.3462132}, a platform equipped with tools for text analysis and visualization to help civic leaders to make sense of community input.
+It includes a sentiment analysis of contributions and topic modeling to automatically extract discussed topics.

+Beyond civic tech, there is a broader body of research focused on using AI to support discussion in the context of collaborative learning (see, e.g., \citet{KONG2025100973}).